RussellAbraham/lotide/README.md

   - `arr2` (Array): The second array to compare.
 - Returns: `true` if the arrays are equal, `false` otherwise.

+### `map(array, callback)`

+- Description: Applies a callback function to each element in an array and returns an array of the results.
+- Parameters:
+  - `array` (Array): The input array.
+  - `callback` (Function): The callback function to apply to each element.
+- Returns: An array of the results after applying the callback function to each element.

 ## Usage

 - Make sure to have Node.js installed.